CE-GPP/Family_Board/README.md

 - Sophia Chong : sophia.chong.19@ucl.ac.uk
 - Xiaoya Nie : ucfnnie@ucl.ac.uk

- We build the family board project.
-If you have any question, please contact us.
+We built the family board project.
+If you have any questions, please contact us.

 # Family Board

 Project introduction:

-Family board is a device that can allow family members upload and share their location with family members.
-It has a physical device and its digital twin on android unity app.
-All the location information is self- reported.
-It donot have the privacy issue (like personal location tracking).
+Family board is a device that can allow family members to upload and share their location with family members.
+It has a physical device and its digital twin on the Android Unity Mobile Application.
+All the location information is self-reported.
+It does not have privacy issues (like personal location tracking).
 This device has a warm, home-like appearance.

  - <img width="800" alt="image" src="https://github.com/CE-GPP/Family_Board/blob/main/Physical Device/product.jpg">